carbonWinter/the-big-guns/bicycle-and-pedestrian-accidents.md

 seo_title: Pedestrian Accident Lawyer in Las Vegas, NV
 permalink: "/las-vegas-nv/bicycle-and-pedestrian-accidents/"
-description: No matter what caused your pedestrian accident, you can count on the Las Vegas pedestrian accident attorneys at The Big Guns to fight for the compensation you deserve.
+description: No matter what caused your pedestrian accident, you can count on the Las Vegas pedestrian accident lawyers at The Big Guns to fight for the compensation you deserve.
 keywords: pedestrian accident attorney,auto pedestrian accident,pedestrian accident law firm,pedestrian accident lawyer